 Three portals are ready.

-Artifacts
+Vault and Artifacts

 Portal AttackWeapons / ArmorEnergy / Range / Regen